jaqcquesndav/Wanzo_Backend/apps/admin-service/API DOCUMENTATION/users.md

   "role": "company_user", // e.g., "super_admin", "cto", "growth_finance", "customer_support", "content_manager", "company_admin", "company_user"
-  "userType": "internal", // "internal" or "external" "customerAccountId": "pme-123", // Optional, required if userType is "external" "status": "active", // e.g., "active", "pending", "suspended", "inactive" "avatar": "url_to_avatar_image.png", // Optional "createdAt": "2023-01-15T10:30:00Z", // ISO 8601 timestamp
-  "updatedAt": "2023-01-18T11:00:00Z", // ISO 8601 timestamp, optional
-  "lastLogin": "2023-01-20T14:45:00Z", // ISO 8601 timestamp, optional
+  "userType": "internal", // "internal" or "external" "customerAccountId": "pme-123", // Optional, required if userType is "external" "customerName": "Customer Company Name", // Optional, for external users "customerType": "pme", // Optional, "pme" or "financial_institution" "status": "active", // e.g., "active", "pending", "suspended", "inactive" "avatar": "url_to_avatar_image.png", // Optional "createdAt": "2025-01-15T10:30:00Z", // ISO 8601 timestamp "updatedAt": "2025-01-18T11:00:00Z", // ISO 8601 timestamp, optional "lastLogin": "2025-01-20T14:45:00Z", // ISO 8601 timestamp, optional
   "permissions": [
-    // Array of strings defining specific permissions based on ROLE_PERMISSIONS "view_own_profile",
-    "edit_own_profile"
+    {
+      "applicationId": "default",
+      "permissions": ["view_own_profile", "edit_own_profile"]
+    }
   ],
-  "departement": "Sales", // Optional, typically for "internal" users "phoneNumber": "+1234567890" // Optional
+  "departement": "Sales", // Optional, typically for "internal" users "phoneNumber": "+243123456789", // Optional "position": "Senior Manager" // Optional, job title or position }
-}
 ```

 **Key changes:**
 *   `role`: Updated example roles to include `company_admin` and `company_user`.
 *   `userType`: Added.
-Indicates if the user is internal to Kiota or an external client user.
+Indicates if the user is internal to wanzo or an external client user.
 *   `customerAccountId`: Added.
 Links an external user to their company/customer account.
+*   `customerName`: Added.
+Optional field for external users to specify the associated customer company name.
+*   `customerType`: Added.
+Optional field to specify the type of customer, e.g., "pme" or "financial_institution".
 *   `updatedAt`: Added.
 Timestamp of the last update to the user object.
-*   `permissions`: Clarified that permissions are now derived from `ROLE_PERMISSIONS` based on the user's role.
-Direct assignment of arbitrary permissions is deprecated.
+*   `permissions`: Updated structure to be an array of objects, each with an `applicationId` and a list of `permissions`.
+This allows for more granular and application-specific permissions.
 *   Removed `company` and `companyId` as `customerAccountId` serves a similar and more structured purpose for external users.

 ## 2. List Users